Dave Phillips (musician)

 Dave Phillips (born January 18, 1969) also known as dp, is a British-French-Swiss experimental noise musician, composer, performer and multimedia artist.
 He is best known for his solo work, but also as part of Schimpfluch-Gruppe, as founder of the group OHNE, as one half of Perverts In White Shirts, and as founding member of Swiss grindcore pioneers Fear Of God.
-He has been active since the mid-80's in independent metal, hardcore punk and noise music scenes.
-Phillips refers to his oeuvre as Ritual Protest Music, Metamkine called him a Musique Concrète Actionist.
+He has been active since the mid 1980s in independent metal, hardcore punk and noise music scenes.
+Phillips refers to his oeuvre as Ritual Protest Music.

 Life

-Phillips is born on 18 January 1969 in Zug, Switzerland to a British father and French mother.
-Spike Jones and The Goon Show mark his infant years.
-At age 5 he buys his first 7", Waterloo by ABBA, then discovers heavy metal age 8 and hardcore punk age 12.
+Phillips was born on 18 January 1969 in Zug, Switzerland to a British father and French mother.
+At age five he buys his first 7", Waterloo by ABBA, then discovers heavy metal age eight and hardcore punk age twelve.
 He grows up in Oberägeri from 1974 - 1985, then lives in Unterägeri.

-He moves to Zürich in 1988 to join RecRec Music, a record label and distributor of independent music, and a cooperative, with whom he stays until 1994.
-He starts organising concerts, amongst others the first live appearances of Extreme Noise Terror, Carcass and Godflesh in Switzerland.

-dp works for Jecklin, Switzerland's then-biggest classical music record shop, from 1995 - 1997.
+Phillips moved to Zürich in 1988 to join RecRec Music, a record label and distributor of independent music, and a cooperative, with whom he stayed until 1994.
+He began organising concerts, amongst others the first live appearances of Extreme Noise Terror, Carcass and Godflesh in Switzerland.
+From 1995 until 1997 he worked for Jecklin, Switzerland's then-biggest classical music record shop.
 In 1997 he experiences a heavy injury that damages his back for life.
 He returns to the stage in 2001.

 From 2020 onwards Phillips lives with his parents as carer for 15 months, and with his siblings accompanied their father right up to his death.
 One and a half years later they again provide end-of-life care, this time for their mother.
 These experiences have a profound impact on him.